kibotu/trail/twitter/README.md

-# Twitter Archive Importer for Trail API
+# Twitter Archive Importer for Trail

-Migrate your Twitter archive to Trail API.
-One command. ~5 minutes for 2,788 tweets.
+Migrate your Twitter/X archive to Trail.
+Own your tweets, escape the platform.

+See [../README.md](../README.md) for what Trail is.

 ## Quick Start